trevor050/wikitok-algorithmn/README.md

 - Language selector with country flags
 - Preloading of images and content for smooth scrolling
 - Responsive design that works on mobile and desktop
+- Progressive Web App (PWA) support for installing as a standalone app

 ## Tech Stack